 If you or someone you love is suffering from an addiction to phenobarbital, we can help you find a phenobarbital addiction treatment center.
-Call our confidential toll-free helpline at 1-888-287-0471 to speak to a treatment support specialist today.
+Call our confidential toll-free helpline at 1-888-287-0471 Who Answers? to speak to a treatment support specialist today.

 Factoid: Phenobarbital is used to treat idiopathic epilepsy in dogs and cats.
 It is not officially approved by the FDA for use in this manner.
 However, veterinarians can write off-label prescriptions for the drug if they feel it will improve the animal’s condition.

 Factoid:The World Health Organization (WHO) recommends that phenobarbital be used as a first-line treatment for generalized and partial tonic-clonic seizures (formally known as grand mal seizures) in developing countries.

 Phenobarbital is classified as a barbiturate.
 This type of drug induces feelings of euphoria, unusual excitement, feelings of well-being, and reduces anxiety in people who use it for non-medical purposes.
 Oral administration is the most common way people consume the drug.
 However, it can also be injected.

 According to HCUP (Healthcare Cost and Utilization Project), barbiturate abuse accounted for 4.3 percent of all hospital stays in 2005.
 The highest rate of admissions was for people between the ages of 45 and 64.
 However, barbiturate abuse has been in decline for several decades due to the development of alternative central nervous system depressants like benzodiazepine.